-- revenue like-for-like in Italy which was lower than in the prior year attributable to a drop in malls (-2.4%).
-The decrease is attributable to the higher average vacancy, particularly at the beginning of the year (due to the impact of the pandemic and the restrictions introduced by the Italian government) more than offset, subsequently, by the new re-lets for which, however, the economic impact is diluted over time.
-Hypermarkets were higher (+0.5%).
-243 leases were signed in the year (135 renewals and 108 turnover) with largely stable rents (-0.2%); If the new spaces created by grouping areas or new construction are considered, 259 leases were signed (135 renewals and 124 turnover) with a significant upside of +11.9%; - €1,540 thousand, lower revenue like-for-like: not hypermarket/supermarket portfolio (at the end of November), remodeling of Iper Maioliche, Porto Grande, Conegliano and Casilino; - for €125 thousand, lower revenue like-for-like in Romania.
+• revenue like-for-like in Italy which was lower than in the prior year attributable to a drop in malls (-2.4%).
+The de-The direct costs for the rental business amounted to €26,619 crease is attributable to the higher average vacancy, particularly at the beginning of the year (due to the impact thousand.
+The decrease of €9,499 thousand is attributable of the pandemic and the restrictions introduced by the mainly to the net direct Covid-19 costs described above, the decrease in provisions for bad debt, social charges, in-Italian government) more than offset, subsequently, by demnities and maintenance, partially offset by an increase the new re-lets for which, however, the economic impact is diluted over time.
+Hypermarkets were higher (+0.5%). in condominium fees.
+243 leases were signed in the year (135 renewals and 108 turnover) with largely stable rents (-0.2%); If the new Net of the non-recurring impact of Covid-19, direct costs spaces created by grouping areas or new construction are reached €20,318 thousand, a decrease of €1,692 thousand compared to the prior year. considered, 259 leases were signed (135 renewals and 124 turnover) with a significant upside of +11.9%;

+• for €1,540 thousand, lower revenue not like-for-like: disposal of the hypermarket/supermarket portfolio (at the end of November), remodeling of Iper Maioliche, Porto Grande, Conegliano and Casilino;

+• for €125 thousand, lower revenue like-for-like in Romania.
 480 leases were signed in the period with an average upside of 0.4% on renewals.